 To make it easy to navigate, everything is broken down into categories.
 We’ve also marked certain items as “essential” to help you prioritize.

-We’ve also put together a printable checklist that you can take to the store if you like; click the picture to download it!
+Do note that you also can also buy many of these things locally, and we’ve put together a printable checklist that you can take to the store if you like.
+Click the picture to download it!

 Sheets, pillowcases, and a comforter.
 Boom.

 I actually rest my head on a pile of bricks every night, but that's a level you'll need to work up to.
 Start with these.

 Dorm HVAC systems sometimes like to test your will to live.
 So you'll need a blanket.

 I'm marking this as essential because you don't know what happened on your dorm mattress before you moved in.
 And you don't want to know.

 Dorm mattresses aren't always very soft, so you have two options: either #dealwithit, or get this.
 (Honestly it's really comfortable)

 If you'll be sleeping in a loft bed or on the top of a bunk bed, get this (or build your own if you're into DIY).
 It's a great place to put your iPad so you can fall asleep to old episodes of The Bachelorette.